The classical topological invariants of homogeneous spaces: The -theory of Lie groups and symmetric spaces

 \subsection{On the proofs.}

-The above results are both consequences of the K\"{u}nneth theorem, due to Luke Hodgkin \cite{MR0478156}, in Atiyah--Segal equivariant $\K$-theory.
+The above results are both consequences of the K\"{u}nneth theorem, due to Luke Hodgkin \cite[Theorem~1, p.4]{MR0478156}, in Atiyah--Segal equivariant $\K$-theory.
 Let $G$ be a Lie group, such that $\pi_1(G)$ is free abelian.
-Let $X$ and $Y$ be compact $G$-spaces.
+Let $X$ and $Y$ be compact $G$-spaces that are locally contractible and of finite covering dimension.
 There is a spectral sequence with $E_2$ page

 Here $p \in \Z$ and $p\geq 0$ and $q \in \Z/2$ since $\K_G^*$ is $\Z/2$-graded.

 For example the $E_2$ page has two rows